Frequently Asked Questions at Balboa Tennis Club

 Q – What about lessons and clinics?

-A – High quality tennis instruction is provided through HJK Ventures.
+A – High quality tennis instruction is provided through HJK Tennis Services.
 See the list of clinics and lesson information by selecting the lesson and clinic tab on the home page.
 Players do not have to be members of Balboa Tennis Club to take lessons or clinics.
+Here is the link to reserve a spot in the clinics and set up private lessons: https://app.courtreserve.com/Portal/HJKventures%20LLC

 Q – What is the rain policy at the Club?

-A – If there are puddles on the court, the Club will close.
+A – If there are puddles on the court, the Club will close down until the rain subsides.
 With light rain, players can hit at their own risk.

 Q – What if players take the time to squeegee a court and don’t get on at the designated court time.